-Apple Receive €25 Million Fine From French Authorities - The Mac Observer
+Apple Receives €25 Million Fine From French Authorities - The Mac Observer

-The French authorities issued Apple with a €25 ($27.4) million fine.
+The French authorities have issued Apple with a €25 ($27.4) million fine.
 It followed an admission that it slowed down older iOS devices.

 iPhone Power Feature Lands Apple With Fine